shapedthought/vcli/job.md

 1. vCLI will first load the base job template.
 2. It will then load the job related file(s)
    - For the job only option it will only load the job file.
-   - For the job folder option (-f) it will then load all the files in the job folder.
+   - For the job folder option (-f/--folder) it will then load all the files in the job folder.
 3. It will then merge the file or files together with the base job template.
 4. Finally it will post the job to the specified endpoint.

-## Example workflow
+## Example workflow 1

 ### Create a base job templates